damianhakert/damianhakert.github.io/source/posts/2016-04-20-ssg-overview-gitlab-pages.html.md

 | [Middleman Themes][middle-examples] | Ruby | Middleman |
 | [Themes and Templates][themes-templates] | Miscellaneous | Miscellaneous |

-_**Note:** these themes, templates and SSGs were casually chosen and listed on this post to provide you with some distinct GitLab CI configurations._
+_**Note:** these themes, templates, and SSGs were casually chosen, and listed on this post to provide you with some distinct GitLab CI configurations._

-<a name="which-ssg-get-started"></a>

 ## FAQ: which SSG should I get started with?

 This is a tricky question.
 There is no easy answer for it.
 Perhaps the best way to choose an SSG is installing three or four of them locally and give them a try.
 [This list][ssgs-more] might help too.

-However, if you don't know where to start and you never used any Static Site Generator before, I suggest you to get started with **Jekyll**.
+However, if you don't know where to start, and you never used any Static Site Generator before, I suggest you to get started with [Jekyll].
 Why?

 - It's very well documented
 - If you search the web for information you'll find plenty